Selective Mutism: How to manage a transition to a new class

 Discuss the small steps programme that will be in place from September, has a new keyworker been allocated?

-3. Allow the child to play/draw in the new classroom with a familiar person before September (e.g. with a parent or a staff member they are verbal with) - the key is that we want to get them talking in the new classroom before September.
+3. Allow the child to play/draw in the new classroom with a familiar person before September (e.g. with a parent or a staff member they are verbal with) - the key is that we want to help them to feel comfortable in the new classroom before September.
 Arrange for the sessions to take place in the empty classroom.
+If allowed, the child can take photos of the new classroom to look back at over the summer.

 4. If it's a new school - visit the school as many times as possible before September, walk around the empty school - turn it into a treasure hunt game of finding where things are e.g. classroom, colouring pencils, playground, toilets, lunch hall etc. You could play 'i spy' in the classroom, or see whether you can see something starting with each letter of the alphabet.
 Make it fun!

-5. Familiarise the child with their new teacher, TA - staff should slide into the new classroom (one at a time) after the child is talking in the classroom.
-Ideally the new staff should hear the child's voice before September.
+5. Familiarise the child with their new teacher and TA - ideally staff should meet the child in their current classroom (one at a time) before another meeting in the new classroom.
+Ideally the new staff should hear the child's voice before September (if the child is ready for this step).
 Perhaps the new teacher could do a home visit?
 This should be discussed at the school meeting.

 6. Ensure that new staff have watched my videos: 'My Child Doesn't Talk at School, An Overview of Selective Mutism', 'What is Selective Mutism?' and 'The Do's and Don'ts When Interacting with a Child with Selective Mutism', at the very least - the more knowledge they have of selective mutism (prior to meeting the child) the better.
 Here are links to these videos: